 Extend Your Skirt Length

-Have you stopped wearing that favorite skirt because it’s too short?
+Have you stopped wearing that favourite skirt because it’s too short?
 Drag it out from the back of the closet, now you can wear it again without embarrassment thanks to Lacistreet skirt extenders.
-These delightful undergarments are comprised of a full-length slip with a lacy trim, so you can add 2-3 inches to a short skirt.
-They come in a range of style and colors to match all your clothes.
+These delightful undergarments are comprised of a full-length slip with lace trim, so you can add 2-3 inches to a short skirt.
+They come in a range of style and colours to match all your clothes.